JPG7D/Haulers-Expansion-v2/README.md

 # Haulers-Expansion-v2
 Haulers.
 Tons and tons of Haulers.
+Thanks to Ferociousfeind for making the original plugin .